 Change 11.2.1.2 as follows:

 The TIM shall identify the STAs for which traffic is pending and buffered in the AP.
 This information is coded in a partial virtual bitmap, as described in 7.3.2.6.
 In addition, the TIM contains an indication whether group addressed traffic is pending.
 Every STA is assigned an AID by the AP as part of the association process.
-AID 0 (zero) is reserved to indicate the presence of buffered non-MRG-SP group addressed MSDUs.
+AID 0 (zero) is reserved to indicate the presence of buffered non-GCR-SP (#686) group addressed MSDUs.
 The AP shall identify those STAs for which it is prepared to deliver buffered MSDUs or A-MSDUs by setting bits in the TIM’s partial virtual bitmap that correspond to the appropriate AIDs.

 11.2.1.3 TIM types